Foundation of Abdulaziz Saud Al-Babtain's Prize for Poetic Creativity: Sessions

-This was the twelfth session to be organized and funded completely by the Foundation of Abdulaziz Saud Al-Babtain's Prize for Poetic Creativity and like the foundation's previous sessions; that carry the names of a great poets.
-This one bears the name of the two late poets, Khalil Mutran (Arabic) and Mohammad Ali/Mak Dizdar (Bosnian) in appreciation for their efforts in serving culture and literature.
-It also includes two symposiums; the first is a symposium related to culture and inter-faith dialogue, entitled “Dialogue of Civilizations in a Different World Order: Contrast and Harmony” with contributions from four Arabic researchers and four foreign researchers.
-The second is a literary symposium about the two poets with fourteen researches by many Arabic and Bosnian researchers.
-The cultural activities will include evenings of poetry by Arabic poets attending this session.
-There will also be a musical ceremony by the Lebanese singer Ghada Shubair, in addition to a Folklore performance from Bosnia and Herzegovina.
-This session will be under the patronage of President Haris Silajdžić and hundreds of intellectuals, politicians, men of religion, thinkers and media men from all over the world have been invited to participate.
-Many satellites and Television stations will cover this session.
+The twelfth session to be organised and funded entirely by the Foundation of Abdulaziz Saud Al-Babtain's Prize for Poetic Creativity followed in the same vein as the foundation's previous sessions, carrying the names of established poets.
+This session bore the name of the two late poets, Khalil Mutran (Arabic) and Mohammad Ali/Mak Dizdar (Bosnian) in appreciation for their efforts in serving culture and literature.
+It also included two symposiums; the first related to culture and inter-faith dialogue, entitled “Dialogue of Civilizations in a Different World Order: Contrast and Harmony” with contributions from four Arabic researchers and four foreign researchers.
+The second was a literary symposium focusing on the two featured poets with research by 14 Arabic and Bosnian scholars.
+The cultural activities included evenings of poetry by Arabic poets who were in attendance.
+There was also a musical ceremony by the Lebanese singer Ghada Shubair, in addition to a Folklore performance from Bosnia and Herzegovina.
+The session took place under the patronage of President Haris Silajdžić.
+The events included the participation of hundreds of intellectuals, politicians, men of religion, thinkers and the media from all over the world.
+Many satellite and television stations covered the session.